Reading time: 5 minutes

 - Change or correct your name

-- Stop giving care to the person for whom you are caring
+- Stop giving care to the person you have been caring for

 - Move house